siba-x-prasad/Java-Kotlin-Playground/ReadMe/kotlin/COROUTINES.md

 **Launch vs Async in Kotlin Coroutines**

-The difference is that the launch{} does not return anything and the async{}returns an instance of Deferred<T>, which has an await()com.swasi.play.function that returns the result of the coroutine like we have future in Java in which we do future.get() to the get the result.
+The difference is that the launch{} does not return anything and the async{}returns an instance of Deferred<T>, which has an await() function that returns the result of the coroutine like we have future in Java in which we do future.get() to the get the result.

 ```